- Popular Village Location

 - Gas Central Heating

-Honeysuckle Cottage is a very well presented one-bedroom, end-terrace cottage situated in a popular residential area in the conservation village of Darnick which lies on the fringes of the much sought-after Borders town of Melrose.
+Darvale is a well presented two-bedroom, terraced house situated in a popular residential area in the conservation village of Darnick which lies on the fringes of the much sought-after Borders town of Melrose.

 Lying only one mile from the Borders Railway, which runs from Tweedbank to Edinburgh, it is also within walking distance of the Borders General Hospital.